Have you ever seen a blue shrimp before?

 While this particular shrimp only comes in one color, there are four different color grades.
 The color grading system is as follows:

-- Low Grade: These low grade shrimp have large black spots over their heads.
-The blue color appears translucent in some spots and with some low grade shrimp they are more black than blue.
+- Low Grade: These low grade specimens have large black spots over their heads.
+The blue color appears translucent in some spots and with some low grade ones are more black than blue.

 - Middle Grade: Middle grade shrimp have a mix of opaque and translucent shades of blue, with a large black spot over their head.